-Accessibility and Movement
+Accessibility and movement

-- MO.11 Well-designed streets must be accessible and inclusive, catering to all users regardless of age, ability, or mode of travel. - MO.12 Active Travel: Walking and cycling should be prioritized as primary modes for local journeys under five miles. - MO.13 User Hierarchy: Streets must consider pedestrians and cyclists first, followed by public transport, servicing vehicles, and finally private vehicles. - MO.14 Accessibility must be a golden thread throughout the design process, integrating features like adequate footway widths, inclusive crossings, and careful placement of street furniture.
+- MO.11 Well-designed streets must be accessible and inclusive, catering to all users regardless of age, ability, or mode of travel. - MO.12 Active travel: Walking and cycling should be prioritised as primary modes for local journeys under five miles. - MO.13 User hierarchy: Streets must consider pedestrians and cyclists first, followed by public transport, servicing vehicles, and finally private vehicles. - MO.14 Accessibility must be a golden thread throughout the design process, integrating features like adequate footway widths, inclusive crossings, and careful placement of street furniture.

-Walking and Pedestrian Needs
+Walking and pedestrian needs

-- MO.15 Footways must be at least 2 meters wide, free from obstructions, and separated from carriageways with conventional kerbs. - MO.16 Crossfalls must be minimal to avoid challenges for wheelchair users and individuals with mobility impairments. - MO.17 Streets near schools, shops, and community hubs must cater to vulnerable users with enhanced safety measures.
+- MO.15 Footways must be at least 2 meters wide, free from obstructions, and separated from carriageways with conventional kerbs. - MO.16 Crossovers must be minimal to avoid challenges for wheelchair users and individuals with mobility impairments. - MO.17 Streets near schools, shops, and community hubs must cater to vulnerable users with enhanced safety measures, such as access restriction, traffic management, parking control and active travel infrastructure.

-Cycling Requirements
+Cycling requirements